 Partnerships enable all of us to improve both forest and community health in ways that we could not accomplish alone.

 Volunteers and Service Program (VSP) participants fill critical needs on the Tongass National Forest.

-Alaska Natives have fished, hunted, and lived on lands now established as the Tongass National Forest since time immemorial.
+Alaska Natives have fished, hunted, and lived on lands now established as the Tongass National Forest for generations.